 “With the support and encouragement of my Manager, Alessio, I have started an After Effects course to develop my animation skills, it can be challenging at times but it’s equally rewarding to see the results of my online learning.”

-Keeping within the Digital team, our Senior Front-End Developer, Jo Stevens continues to learn more about her field to make sure she is always up to date with everything she needs to know.
+Keeping within the Digital team, our Senior Front-End Developer, WSA continues to learn more about her field to make sure she is always up to date with everything she needs to know.

 WSA also began taking on Apprentices in 2018 to help develop new talent with the help of the experts within the agency.
 Their first Apprentice was Digital Marketing Assistant, Molly McCarthy.

 I joined WSA as a Digital Marketing Apprentice almost 3 years ago with no experience in Marketing, PPC or Social Media.
 During my time at WSA I have completed various courses to improve my knowledge.
 I have completed a CIM Level 4 in Professional Marketing, Google Analytics Beginners and Advanced, Google Digital Garage and Google Tag Manager to name but a few.
 After completing these courses, I was promoted to Digital Marketing Assistant once my apprenticeship ended.
 Even within my new role, I am continuing to learn and I’m currently working on a Hubspot Social Media Marketing course.
 There is no better feeling than bettering yourself in your job role!